duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 ![image](https://github.com/duffian/SIEM_SOC/blob/6e67131c57003a703bbf2f256cdf46929a9f5c15/images/34_sshporthard_a.png)

 Hardening/Mitigation
->Enable IP allowed list on firewall
+>Enable IP-allowed whitelist rule for firewall

 Why it works
 >"Whitelisting" IPs creates a specific rule in your firewall to only open ssh port for the IPs listed
 >
->All other treffic is filtered and blocked
+>All other traffic is filtered and blocked

 ![image](https://github.com/duffian/SIEM_SOC/blob/6e67131c57003a703bbf2f256cdf46929a9f5c15/images/34_sshporthard_b.png)